jaggzh/iny/README.md

 (There's a dynamically linked version too if you prefer that.)

 ## Issues
-    - NONE [that I know of]
+    - Do not use with `<redirections`.
+See section: WHY NOT REDIRECTS
-    - Except I didn't make an installer.
-(I just build and symlink its binaries to my ~/bin.)
+    - I didn't make an installer.
+(I just build and symlink its binaries to my ~/bin)

 ## Usage